 Keg Load Strength Standards Calculator

-For Keg Load, Novice starts at 0.79x bodyweight for men and 0.57x for women, while Elite starts at 1.6x bodyweight for men and 1.3x for women.
+Under strict Keg Load strength standards, Novice starts around 0.79x bodyweight for men and 0.57x for women, while Elite starts around 1.6x for men and 1.3x for women.

 Understanding Your Keg Load Strength Score